The Lens That’s Costing You the AI Race

 That Mode Is Now Your Biggest Barrier to AI

-There is no subscription that makes your team smarter with AI.
+There is no off-the-shelf subscription that raises the intelligence of your leadership team as a unit.

 When we talk to companies about building real AI capability, we hit the same wall every time.
 They go looking for a pricing page.
 When they cannot find it there, they assume it does not exist, or that it is too complicated, too expensive, too much work.
 It is not.
 It is actually the opposite.
 But you cannot see that if you are still looking through a twenty-year-old lens.